Danger (album)

 Danger is the fourth studio album by Nigerian musical duo P-Square, released by Square Records on 12 September 2009.
-The album produced five singles—"I Love You", "Possibility", "E No Easy", "Danger" and "Gimme Dat".
-It features guest appearances from 2 Face Idibia and J.Martins.
+The album produced five singles—"Danger", "I Love You", "E No Easy", "Gimme Dat", and "Possibility".
+It features guest appearances from 2Face Idibia, Frenzy and J. Martins.
+The album's production was mostly handled by Paul "Rudeboy" Okoye, along with additional production from Frenzy, J. Martins, and Peter "Mr. P" Okoye.
+Danger serves as a follow-up to Game Over (2007).